 Is it Dangerous for Baby to Chew on Crib?

 For the first 2-3 years of a baby’s life, they explore the world by putting everything in their mouth.
-They learn by exploring the texture of the things by chewing things that come into their way.
+They learn by exploring the texture of the things by chewing things that come their way.

 When it comes to baby chewing on the crib, Ontario Poison Control Center told me that it is mostly harmless, and it cautioned parents not to use a hand-me-down crib that may have been painted with lead paint (cribs made before 1975).